luhaoran11/VB-EOT-NGHSSTM/README.md

 2. **Transform-Matrix-Based RMM** — Replaces the scalar forgetting factor with a transformation matrix in the Random Matrix Model for extent prediction, ensuring shape-expectation conservation and maintaining Inverse-Wishart conjugacy during evolution.

-3. **Variational Bayesian Joint Estimation** — Derives closed-form analytic update equations for all latent variables (kinematic state, extent, noise parameters, outlier indicators), enabling real-time recursive estimation with guaranteed convergence.
+3. **Variational Bayesian Joint Estimation** — Derives closed-form analytic update equations for all latent variables , enabling real-time recursive estimation with guaranteed convergence.

 ## Implemented Algorithms